-With the recent success of females in domestic categories, including Chelsea Herbert and Emma Gilmour, coupled with international stories such as Simona De Silvestro, ex-IndyCar and Formula E superstar competing across the ditch in the Australian Supercars series, there is no better time for women to get into the driver’s seat.
+With the recent success of females in domestic categories, including NZ Touring Car ace Chelsea Herbert and Rally star Emma Gilmour, coupled with international stories such as Simona De Silvestro, ex-IndyCar and FIA Formula E superstar competing across the ditch in the Virgin Australia Australian Supercars series, there is no better time for women to get into the driver’s seat.

-“For any women that are interested in joining the class, I would definitely recommend coming along to the Formula First have-a-go-day held at the end of April at Bruce McLaren Motorsport Park in Taupo.
-You will get to actually jump in a car, or just come along and have a talk to the people in the class.”
+“For any women that are interested in joining the class, I would definitely recommend coming along to the NZ Formula First have-a-go-day held at the end of April at Bruce McLaren Motorsport Park in Taupo.
+You will get to actually jump into a race car, or just come along and have a talk to the people in the class.”

 “Formula First is a great class; I have enjoyed the environment of the class on and off the track.
-With the cars all being very equal, it leaves a lot down to the driver’s ability.
-It’s fast enough to be a real thrill (up to around 200kph) and a good class to learn all the skills required to race.
+With the cars all being very equal, it leaves a lot down to the ability of the drivers.
+It’s fast enough to be a real thrill reaching speeds of up to 200kph and a good class to learn all the skills required to race.

 “It’s also fairly low budget, so one of the more affordable forms of racing.
 Our class is quite social, so there are opportunities outside the racetrack to get to know the other drivers.”

-The encouragement she has received from fellow competitors and the class management has made sure Amy has felt welcome and included, giving her the best chance at competing at the pointy end of the field.
+The encouragement that she has received from fellow competitors and the class management has made sure Amy has felt welcome and included in everything, in-turn giving her the best chance at competing at the pointy end of the field.

-Amy acknowledges how motorsport allows both men and women to compete against each other while not breaking out into a battle of the sexes.
+Smith acknowledges how motorsport allows both men and women to compete against each other while not breaking out into a separate battle of the sexes.

-“When I started racing karts at 6, I never thought it made a difference that I was a girl, I was just doing the same as the others on the track.
+“When I started racing karts at six, I never thought it made a difference that I was a girl, I was just doing the same as the others on the track.

 “I don’t feel there is a ‘battle of the sexes’.
-For me, I don’t want to be passed by anybody, so I guess it’s the same for the boys.
+For me, I do not want to be passed by anybody, so I guess it’s the same for the boys.

 “There is a certain amount of respect among all the drivers because we need to trust each other when racing wheel to wheel at fast speeds.

 The 2017 NZ Formula First Have-A-Go Day is coming up on the 30th of April at Bruce McLaren Motorsport Park in Taupo and provides an opportunity to try out motorsport for a low cost.
-For just $99, you’ll be kitted out in the all the safety gear before jumping into an actual Formula First race car.
+For just $99, you’ll be kitted out in the all the safety gear before jumping into an actual Formula First race car prepared by championship-winning team Sabre Motorsport.
 Lunch is provided and gives a chance to socialise with current drivers and share stories with others who have just completed the time of a life experience.

 Sign up at www.formulafirst.co.nz/HaveAGo or call Ian Foster on 027 477 1092 for more info.